A lot or a little?

 Is it any good?

-NEVER BEEN KISSED is a genuinely sweet and romantic story with some perceptive comments about life in high school.
-It also has a heroine who believes in waiting for the right person to kiss, even if that wait takes quite a while, and Barrymore is completely adorable.
+This is a genuinely sweet and romantic story with some perceptive comments about life in high school.
+Never Been Kisssed also has a heroine who believes in waiting for the right person to kiss, even if that wait takes quite a while, and Barrymore is completely adorable.

 Parents should know that there are some sexual references (Josie's friend at the office brags about her sex life but envies Josie's views on love) and uncomfortable "relationships" between teens and twentysomethings who are pretending to be teens (as well as between a teacher and a girl he believes to be a teen).
 Luckily, nothing goes too far -- for instance, a teen girl offers to have sex with Rob, but while he's clearly tempted, he knows that it would be wrong, and he turns her down.
 Ultimately, characters make decisions about sexual involvement based on love and maturity.

 Families can talk about why high school is such a clique-ish stage of life.
+Do you think Never Been Kissed is a good representation of high school?
 Teens: What do think will be different in college and afterward?